JoseRoca/WinFBX/docs/Printing/CPrint Class.md

 # <a name="PaperLength"></a>PaperLength

 Gets/sets the printer paper length in units of 1/10 of a millimeter.
 This value overrides the length of the paper specified by the **PaperSize** property, and is used if the paper is of a custom size, or if the device is a dot matrix printer, which can print a page of arbitrary length.
 If you use this property, you must also use the **PaperWidth** property to set the print paper width.
-Alternatively, you can use the **SetPageSize** function to set both the length and width with one call.
+Alternatively, you can use the **SetPageSize** function to set both the length and width with only one call.

 ```
 PROPERTY PaperLength () AS LONG